 Cannabinoids range from nonpsychoactive to psychoactive and can help with a broad range of health issues.
 Alway be sure to “start low, go slow” when increasing your dosing.

 Don’t Forget About THC for Sleep

-This article has been provided courtesy of medicalmarijuana411.com and was written by MM411 founder and COO Nikki Wright
+This article has been provided courtesy of medicalmarijuana411.com and was written by MM411 co-founder and chief operating officer Nikki Wright

 Nikki is the COO and co-founder of Medical Marijuana 411.
 She has taken on the monumental task of working with medical and cannabis experts to bring accredited Continuing Medical Education courses to medical professionals around the world.
 She is also an avid runner and has a passion for health, fitness and personal wellness.
 Nikki holds a Master of Business Administration from Portland State University and a Bachelor of Science from Humboldt State University.